ligurio/blog/_posts/2014-08-06-testing-of-xorg.md

 ** Xorg (the X-server) is a big and complex beast.
-How development process of it looks like? **
+How does development process of it look like? **

 It's not that big compared to many more recent projects (like firefox, chrome or even Gnome/KDE)